vishruthdevan/portfolio/content/poems/smell love brewing.md

 Could this never be?
 My mind was unsound.
 How should I know, what I had fallen for?
 Angels and enchantresses bore no distinction here
-Nevertheless, I returned home; her fragrance on my hand I wore,
+Nevertheless, I returned home, with her fragrance on my hand,
-After all if I was hers, I fear these feelings would never disappear.
+After all, though I was hers, she will never be been mine.